corneliuscz/redreader-icon/README.md

 redreader-icon
 ==============

-Icon for RedReader, a opensource reddit client
+Icon for RedReader, an opensource reddit client